 The Armoury museum building, included to the Grand Kremlin Palace Complex on the project of architect K.A.
 Ton, was erected in 1844-1851 on the place of the dismantled Stables Court in the 17th century.

 The architecture of the Armoury Ð¡hamber is close to the Grand Kremlin Palace.
-The two-storeyed construction is placed on a thick basement of variable height.
+The two-storeyed construction is placed on a full basement of variable height.
 Details styled in a 17th-century manner were used in the façades’ décor, but in contradistinction to the 17th-century style, they are free of coldness and meagreness.
-The main adornment of the façades is white-stone carved columns with juicy vegetable ornament.
+The chief adornment of the façades is white-stone carved columns with juicy vegetable ornament.
 However, the sameness of the silhouette makes the palace ensemble rather inexpressive.

-The composition of the Armoury with symmetrically located exposition halls and the front entrance with a staircase in the eastern flat end of the building is rather unexpected.
+The composition of the Armoury with symmetrically located exposition halls and the front entrance with a staircase in the flat eastern end of the building is somewhat unexpected.
 The enfilade of display halls closes with half-round halls in flat ends.
 In the centre, there is a round hall bossed into the yard.
 The unusual system of high floor vaults, bearing against exquisite columns, creates an impression of constructions’ aeriality and a feeling of interior amplitude and magnificence.

 The present-day exposition was created in 1986.
 On display in nine halls are Russian and foreign jewellery pieces of the 12th-19th centuries, arms and armour, state regalia, royal carriages, garment and other artware.

 Since 1967, the ground floor of the building houses the 'Diamond Fund' exhibition.